Ronaldinho arrested in Paraguay after fake passport claims | Goal.com

 The former Barcelona star and his brother were convicted of illegally building a fishing trap at Lake Guaiba in 2015 without proper licensing in a permanent preservation area.

-Despite being unable to leave Brazil, Ronaldinho was unveiled as one of the country's new ambassadors for tourism in September last year.
+Despite being unable to travel out of Brazil, Ronaldinho was unveiled as one of the country's new ambassadors for tourism in September last year.

-Literally stranded in his homeland, the former AC Milan star said at the time that he was trying to make the most of his limbo after accepting a role to promote Brazil's tourism.
+Literally stranded in his homeland, the former AC Milan star said at the time that he was trying to make the most of his situation after accepting a role to promote Brazil's tourism.

 "Tourism is very important for generating jobs and regaining our image internationally," Ronaldinho said at his unveiling as an ambassador.

-Ronaldinho led a distinguished playing career across South America and Europe - winning the Champions League, La Liga, Serie A and Copa Libertadores.
+Ronaldinho enjoyed a distinguished playing career across South America and Europe - winning the Champions League, La Liga, Serie A and Copa Libertadores.

-He also clinched a plethora of individual honours including the 2005 Ballon d'Or and the FIFA World Player of the Year in 2004 and 2005.
+He also secured numerous individual honours, including the 2005 Ballon d'Or and the FIFA World Player of the Year in 2004 and 2005.

-The Porto-Alegre born forward lifted the Jules Rimet trophy in South Korea and Japan in 2002 and won the Copa America with his nation in 1999.
+The Porto Alegre-born forward lifted the World Cup in South Korea and Japan in 2002 and won the Copa America with his national team in 1999.